-✓ Good manners, politeness, helpfulness and considerate behaviour is expected in all children as well as exemplification of the school's values - Respect, High Expectations, Friendliness, Fairness, Achievement and Confidence.
-These are celebrated in school assemblies including through the presentation of Values Badges at the weekly whole school Celebration Assembly.
-Pupils are nominated by their teachers each week, with the reason for nomination.

-- ✓ Children who are consistently on the Green Traffic Light will be part of the 'Always Club' raffle.
-At the end of each half term, five children from each class will be chosen at random from the 'Always Club' and will receive an afternoon reward with the Headteacher. - ✓ Golden Time (see below). - ✓ Each class has a jar in which to collect Golden Pebbles.
+- ✓ Good manners, politeness, helpfulness and considerate behaviour is expected in all children and celebrated in school assemblies including through the presentation of STEP (Sorry, Thank You, Excuse Me, Please) badges at the weekly whole school Celebration Assembly.
+Pupils are nominated by their teachers each week, with the reason for nomination. - ✓ Gold Traffic Light (see below) - ✓ Golden Time (see below). - ✓ Each class has a jar in which to collect Golden Pebbles.
 Children are awarded Golden Pebbles to put into their class jar according to extra effort by individuals, groups or whole class.
 The children can see the jar being filled by their positive actions.
-When the class jar is full it is brought into Celebration Assembly and the class is awarded a class 'chosen treat' - that week. - ✓ In Assembly, children are able to earn Assembly Stars for coming in, listening well and going out appropriately.
-Twenty stars on the board is rewarded with a Whole School Extra Afternoon Break of 15 minutes. - Opportunities to take on responsibilities such as Prefect, Peer Mentor, School Council Representative. - Praise and encouragement by all adults is used to positively reinforce good behaviour throughout the school.
-Dojos can be used by all staff to reward positive behaviour as well as good work (see Feedback Policy) - ✓ Adults in the school are expected to exemplify polite, positive, courteous and tolerant interaction as role-models for the children.
+When the class jar is full it is brought into Celebration Assembly and the class is awarded 20 minutes extra Golden Time or a class 'chosen treat' that week. - ✓ In Assembly, children are able to earn Assembly Stars for coming in, listening well and going out appropriately.
+Twenty stars on the board is rewarded with a Whole School Extra Afternoon Break of 15 minutes. - ✓ Opportunities to take on responsibilities such as Prefect, Peer Mentor, JRSO, School Council Representative. - ✓ Praise and encouragement by all adults is used to positively reinforce good behaviour throughout the whole school. - ✓ Adults in the school are expected to exemplify polite, positive, courteous and tolerant interaction as role-models for the children.